michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 In our example, the slope is calculated across scales 1 to 9.

-It should be set based on your dataset's sampling frequency to ensure that the computation of the slope across scales avoids border effects and spurious signals across wavelet coefficients (e.g., 60Hz).
+Users should set this parameter based on their dataset's sampling frequency to ensure that the computation of the slope across scales avoids border effects and spurious signals across wavelet coefficients (e.g., 60Hz).

 As an example, if your sampling frequency is 500 Hz, the approximate set of frequencies for different scales corresponds to the following table: